-■ Interplay: jet substructures, e.g., R_g, could

-- be modified during the passage through the medium and/or - affect the amount of jet energy loss and then this jet don't pass the p_T cut of the distribution, i.e., selection bias. - Jets in medium produce emissions with smaller R_g than in vacuum: presumes medium scale dominates - Jets with larger R_g in vacuum are more suppressed in medium: presumes vacuum scale dominates - Can we disentangle these two effects with knowledge of the degree of quenching for each individual measured jets?
+- Interplay: jet substructures, e.g., R_a , could - be modified during the passage through the medium and/or - affect the amount of jet energy loss and then this jet don't pass the p_T cut of the distribution, i.e., selection bias. - Can we disentangle these two effects with knowledge of the degree of quenching for each individual measured jets?